 Art Can Still Be Revolutionary

 In several recent stunts, climate activists threw soup on paintings, sparking horrified reactions by those who insist that art is sacred.
-But art museums need not just be spaces for hushed veneration: they can be sites for inspiring radical social change.
+But if art galleries have become spaces for hushed veneration, things don’t have to be this way.

 Climate protesters sit in front of Vincent van Gogh's Sunflowers after throwing a can of tomato soup at the artwork at the National Gallery in London on October 14, 2022.
 (Just Stop Oil / Handout / Anadolu Agency via Getty Images)